Northern England’s Capital: Manchester Grooving to a New Energy

-A good choice for us was the Hilton Deansgate Hotel, with its famous 23rd floor bar with the spectacular view of the city, 360 style.
+A good choice for us was the Hilton Deansgate Hotel, with its famous 23rd-floor bar with a spectacular view of the city, 360 style.
 We watched the second half of the World Cup Finals there.

 The canals that weave in and out of the Deansgate area are lined with fun cafes and bars and every so often, one of the slow barges makes its way past.

 Women wearing very revealing clothing were everywhere when we visited in July, pulling down very short skirts and stumbling in pumps on bumpy sidewalks.